 Borrowing and Returning

-You can have up to 99 items checked out on your account!
-There is a maximum of 30 DVDs & Blu-rays at a time, 10 New & Notable books and CDs, and 10 New and Notable DVDs.
+You can check out up to 99 items on your card, including 30 DVDs & Blu-rays at a time, 10 New & Notable books and CDs, and 10 New and Notable DVDs.

-Please remember that you are responsible for returning or renewing items on time, even if you do not receive notifications.
+You are responsible for returning or renewing items on time.

-- using any of the self service options in the Library.
+- using the self-checkout machines in the Library

 - Asking staff to place a hold in person, by phone, or by email